Bravo: Upcoming events at Kearney Public Library

 Knot Just Knitting – 1-3 p.m., Tuesday.
 Features informal sessions with other creative people sharing tips on knitting, crochet and cross-stitching.
 Youth participants are welcome, but those 12 and younger must be accompanied by a participating adult.

-Get Creative: Valentine Mini Cakes — 4:15 p.m. and 7 p.m., Feb.
-14. Make and eat single-serving mini cakes with a Valentine theme.
+Get Creative: Valentine Mini Cakes – 4:15 p.m. and 7 p.m., Tuesday.
+Make and eat single-serving mini cakes with a valentine theme.
 Designed for ages 10-18.
 Register in advance.

 Toddler Storytime – 9:30-9:50 a.m., Feb.
 16. For ages 0-2, this lapsit program introduces little ones to the sounds and rhythms of the spoken word.
 Children must be accompanied by an adult.